i-lateral/silverstripe-deferedimages/README.md

 Module that loads images as a very low res version first, then uses JavaScript to load the full version

+Now implements [heyday/silverstripe-responsive-images](https://github.com/heyday/silverstripe-responsive-images) without any extra configuration.
+Simply configure the responsive images module as you normally would and call them in the template.

 ## Installation

 install via composer